SymbolNotFound/hexaban/fess/README.md

-# FESS in golang for hexaban
+# FESS in golang for hexoban

 Clean-room implementation of FESS to attempt reproducing results of Festival based on presentation of [FESS at CoG 2020] given by [Yaron Shoham](https://festival-solver.site), and related details in the paper.

-The work in progress is a solver applied to Hexaban, a hexagonal version of Sokoban, though it should be possible to apply it to classical Sokoban by changing the rules for legal inputs (traversable and input-move, pushable and input-push).
+The work in progress is a solver applied to Hexoban, a hexagonal version of Sokoban, though it should be possible to apply it to classical Sokoban by changing the rules for legal inputs (traversable and input-move, pushable and input-push).
 I am designing it with eventual GDL or GGDL compatibility in mind